-The wheel bearings in your car take a lot of abuse.
+The wheel bearings in your car take a lot of abuse and, not surprisingly, why we get a lot of questions about wheel bearing noise and signs of bad bearings.
 Not only does a wheel bearing have to support the entire weight of your vehicle while it is traveling over rough roads, potholes and maybe the occasional curb, they also have to take the lateral forces of corners you take and have to do all that while allowing your wheel to spin at thousands of revolutions per minute.
 Unlike your engine bearings, your wheel bearings don’t have a constant supply of oil lubricating and cooling them, they have to be self-sufficient and also be sealed tight enough to keep road dust and water out of them.
 Bearings are used in all sorts of things we use every day so you might be interested to learn about more uses for bearings!

 Since a wheel bearing has to accomplish all this for hundreds of thousands of miles, it’s not surprising that they wear out occasionally.
 Wheel bearing wear can happen for a variety of reasons we’ll look at in a minute, but the effect is usually lots a loud hum coming from that wheel sort of like loud road noise from bad tires.
 A similar noise can come from worn bearings in your transmission or even a low transmission fluid level.
 It’s important to regularly check your transmission fluid level find out if you have a leak in your transmission so you can get the problem fixed before any damage occurs.